In the same way that Jesus reached out to and welcomed all people, our faith community is called to be open and inclusive.

 We affirm Christ’s love and desire for justice, inclusion, and affirmation for all, and Christ’s identification with those who have been marginalized.

-- We strive to be a community of faith where we publicly and explicitly welcome, care for, and learn from all persons, regardless of ethnicity, gender, age, ability, gender identity, sexual orientation, marital status, social or economic circumstance.
+- We strive to be a community of faith in which all persons are fully included in all aspects of our life and work.
+We strive to publicly and explicitly welcome, care for, and learn from all persons, regardless of ethnicity, gender, age, ability, gender identity, sexual orientation, marital status, social or economic circumstance.

 We affirm the present RCMUC Mission Statement, which shapes the choices and priorities of this community of faith: